fal-works/sneaker/README.md

 			describe("This should fail.");
 			assert(9999 < 1);
 		},
-		Fail // Fail means this case passes if it raises an exception" );
+		Fail // Fail means this case passes if it raises an exception (unexpected) );

 	static var caseB2 = testCase(
 		() -> {
-			describe("This should fail and throw anything.");
+			describe("This should fail and raise an exception.");
 			final a = 1;
 			final b = 9999;
 			assert(a < b);
 		},
-		Fail // Although declared as Fail, this case actually succeeds );
+		Fail // Although declared as Fail, this case actually succeeds (unexpected) );

 	static var caseC1 = testCase(
 		() -> {
-			describe("This prints \"AAA\".");
+			describe("This prints AAA.");
 			println("AAA");
 		},
 		Visual // Visual means this case needs to be judged visually